-6 "It is our hope that all who were asked to help the 7 Inquiry in fulfilling its Terms of Reference, do so 8 frankly and openly and in a spirit of collaboration, 9 remembering that the entire raison d'etre for the 10 Inquiry is to help secure patient safety."

-In our opening on Day 8, I indicated that the Trust 12 13 wished to reassure the Inquiry and the public of its 14 continued cooperation and, on the part of the Trust's 15 legal team, I assured the Inquiry of our commitment to 10:11 the two-way street of collaboration and cooperation 16 17 with the Inquiry's lawyers.
-We hope the Inquiry 18 considers that the Trust has lived up to those 19 commitments.
-In this regard, I can confirm that, as of 20 yesterday, 12th of June 2024, the Trust has disclosed 10:12 almost 415,000 pages of potentially relevant documents 21 22 to the Inquiry; it has provided, through witnesses whom 23 the Trust legal team represents, 158 Section 21 24 statements; the Trust has directly assisted, through the legal team, 85 witnesses, 45 of whom were called to 10:12 25 26 give oral evidence across approximately 60 of the 92 27 days on which the Inquiry heard from witnesses; the Trust has assisted, through the provision of documents, 28 29 a number of former Trust servants or agents who are not represented by the Trust legal team, such as, for example, Mrs. Gishkori; and the Trust has assisted other staff who have been amongst the 200-plus nurses and registrars who received questionnaires from the Inquiry.
+1 collaborative and cooperative approach.
+In your 2 opening of the Public Inquiry hearings on Day 6, Chair, 3 you made it clear what you expected in this regard.
+You said at TRA-00293: 4 5 10:11 6 "It is our hope that all who were asked to help the 7 Inquiry in fulfilling its Terms of Reference, do so 8 frankly and openly and in a spirit of collaboration, 9 remembering that the entire raison d'etre for the 10 Inquiry is to help secure patient safety."
+10:11 11 12 In our opening on Day 8, I indicated that the Trust 13 wished to reassure the Inquiry and the public of its continued cooperation and, on the part of the Trust's 14 legal team, I assured the Inquiry of our commitment to 15 10:11 16 the two-way street of collaboration and cooperation with the Inquiry's lawyers.
+We hope the Inquiry 17 18 considers that the Trust has lived up to those commitments.
+In this regard, I can confirm that, as of 19 20 vesterday, 12th of June 2024, the Trust has disclosed 10:12 21 almost 415,000 pages of potentially relevant documents 22 to the Inquiry; it has provided, through witnesses whom the Trust legal team represents, 158 Section 21 23 24 statements; the Trust has directly assisted, through the legal team, 85 witnesses, 45 of whom were called to 10:12 25 give oral evidence across approximately 60 of the 92 26 27 days on which the Inquiry heard from witnesses; the Trust has assisted, through the provision of documents, 28 29 a number of former Trust servants or agents who are not represented by the Trust legal team, such as, for example, Mrs. Gishkori; and the Trust has assisted other staff who have been amongst the 200-plus nurses and registrars who received questionnaires from the Inquiry.